Biomedical Research Core Facilities

 “In collaboration with this research, we acknowledge support from the University of Michigan Biomedical Research Core Facilities (Insert BRCF Core Name Here).”

-If you have any questions about correctly attributing the Cores in a publication or award, please contact us.
+If you have any questions about correctly attributing the cores in a publication or award, please contact us.

 For more information, please see the Authorship Guidelines established by the ABRF.

 The BRCF administration office is located on the C-floor (C570) of Medical Science Research Building II (MSRB II).
-Each of our Cores is spread out across campus, including MSRB II, Biomedical Research Science Building (BSRB), Life Sciences Institute (LSI), Brehm, and North Campus Research Complex (NCRC).
+Each of our cores is spread out across campus, including MSRB II, Biomedical Research Science Building (BSRB), Life Sciences Institute (LSI), Brehm, and North Campus Research Complex (NCRC).

 How do I get to the MSRB II C-Floor?